Deep-MI/FastSurfer/FastSurferCNN/README.md

 * --combi: Suffixes of labels names to combine.
 Default: Left- and Right-
 * --sag_mask: Suffixes of labels names to mask for final sagittal labels.
 Default: Left- and ctx-rh
 * --max_w: Overall max weight for any voxel in weight mask.
 Default: 5
-* --hires_w: Weight for hires elements (sulci, WM strands, cortex border) in weight mask.
+* --hires_w: Weight for high resolution elements (sulci, WM strands, cortex border) in weight mask.
 Default: None
 * --no_grad: Turn on to only use median weight frequency (no gradient).
 Default: False
 * --gm: Turn on to add cortex mask for hires-processing.
 Default: False
 * --processing: Use aseg, aparc or no specific mapping processing.
 Default: aparc